gbdev/gb-asm-tutorial/src/cheatsheet.md

 ld [rWY], a
 ```

+Check out the Pan Docs for more info on the [WY, WX: Window Y position, X position plus 7](https://gbdev.io/pandocs/Scrolling.html#ff4aff4b--wy-wx-window-y-position-x-position-plus-7)
 ## Joypad Input

 Reading joypad input is not a trivial task.
-For more info see [Tutorial #2](https://gbdev.io/gb-asm-tutorial/part2/input.html).
+For more info see [Tutorial #2](https://gbdev.io/gb-asm-tutorial/part2/input.html), or the [Joypad Input Page](https://gbdev.io/pandocs/Joypad_Input.html) in the Pan Docs.
 Paste this code somewhere in your project:

 ```rgbasm,linenos,start={{#line_no_of "" ../unbricked/input/main.asm:input-routine}}
 {{#include ../unbricked/input/main.asm:input-routine}}